luau-lang/rfcs/docs/user-defined-type-functions.md

 ## Design

-Type functions wil be defined with the following syntax:
+Type functions will be defined with the following syntax:
 ```luau
 type function f(...)
     -- implementation of the type function